dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_configANM.md

 ## Is not implemented

-If a given protocol, such as `Directory` for instance, is not implemented, API Builder will return a `501` error to indicate the request should be handled by the OPSDB.
+If a given protocol, such as `Directory` for instance, is not implemented, API Builder will return a `501` error to indicate the request should be handled by the OpsDB.

 The following image shows how the **Compare attribute** filter looks like: